g-merrill/making-a-flask-react-app-from-scratch/README.md

 $ npm run eject
 ```
 80) When prompted to confirm, type y
-81) Once completed, in config/paths.js around line 72, change appBuild to:
+81) Once completed, in config/paths.js around line 72, change appBuild to :
 ```
   appBuild: resolveApp('../api/static/react'),
 ```
 82) In web pack.config.js, control+F and command+D for 'static/' as necessary and erase them all, there should be around 8 of them
-83) Down around line ~520-528, in plugins: [ new HtmlWebpackPlugin( Object.assign etc, beneath the inject and template lines, write the following:
+83) Down around line ~520-528, in plugins: [ new HtmlWebpackPlugin( Object.assign etc, beneath the inject and template lines, write the following :
 ```
           filename: '../../templates/index.html',
 ```